 Storing and Making Crockpot Ravioli Lasagna Ahead

-Crockpot Ravioli Lasagna is one of those dishes I often make a little extra of, knowing it will come in handy later.
-Chef Thomas has learned how it behaves after a night in the fridge just by cooking it again and again, and a few small habits make a big difference.
+Crockpot Ravioli Lasagna is one of those dishes I often make extra of, knowing it will help later in the week.
+Chef Thomas has learned how it settles after a night in the fridge just by cooking it again and again.
+When I serve leftovers, I find it pairs perfectly with a side of freshly baked Italian Herb and Cheese Bread to keep the table feeling complete.

 The Small Detail That Makes Crockpot Ravioli Lasagna Work